 RITS conducts its settlements on an RTGS basis and does not guarantee settlement.
 The Bank, as operator of RITS, does not therefore assume liquidity risk in its operations.
-Since participants face liquidity risks, however, RITS assists participants in their liquidity management through its liquidity-efficient design, the provision of liquidity under repo, the provision of real-time information on transactions and ESA balances and tools to manage their payments and liquidity (see Section A.3).
+Since participants face liquidity risks, however, RITS assists participants in their liquidity management through: its liquidity-efficient design; the provision of liquidity through Standing Facilities; the provision of real-time information on transactions and ESA balances; and the provision of tools to manage their payments and liquidity (see Section A.4).
 Furthermore, RITS's participation requirements aim to reduce the probability that a participant experiences an operational or financial problem that could disrupt the flow of liquidity in the system (see Principle 18).